cplett/cplett.github.io/page/xtb/3-geometry-optimization.md

 # Geometry Optimizations

-One of the prime applications of **xtb** are geometry optimizations, which can be used for screening applications as well as to optimize large structures that are too costly for DFT methods.
-As the xTB methods are parameterized for elements up to Rn (Z=86), there is almost no limitation in elemental composition.
+One of the prime applications of **xtb** are geometry optimizations, which can be used for screening applications as well as the optimization of structures too large for DFT methods.
 A geometry optimization can be requested with

 ```bash
 xtb struc.xyz --opt
 ```

+The result will be an `xtbopt.xyz` file containing the optimized structure as well as the `xtbopt.log` file containing the trajectory of the optimization.

-As a simple example, optimize the antibiotics Erythromycin with GFN2-xTB in gas-phase and in water and compare the structures with chimera.
+As a simple example, optimize the antibiotics Erythromycin with GFN2-xTB in gas-phase and in water and compare the structures with, *e.g.*, `chimera opt1.xyz opt2.xyz`.

 <!-- Tab links -->
 <div class="tab card">